f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab01.rst

    .. image:: images/app_page.png

 #.
-Either copy of double-click on the link entitled 'e_consul_public_address' to navigate to your consul server.
+Either copy of double-click on the link entitled *e_consul_public_address* to navigate to your consul server.
 In
    addition to the central ADPM consul server, each student environment includes a consul server instance.
 The consul server provides `application service discovery <https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/declarations/discovery.html#service-discovery-using-hashicorp-consul>`_ as well as hosting scaling event telemetry data.

+   As backend application, (NGINX) is scaled up/down the individual workloads are registered with consul service discovery.
+   The associated BIG-IP(s) periodically poll the consul server and add/remove pool members accordingly.
+Refer to the above link for specific guidance and information related to F5 Service Discovery with Consul.

    .. image:: images/consul_front.png

+#.
+In addition to the above services, the Terraform deployment output includes the management address and credentials for the
+   initial BIG-IP deployed.
+While not necessary for this particular lab, you may use the suppled credentials and address to connect to BIG-IP's management interface.  *Note:* The BIG-IP management interface is avialable via port *8443*.